 Here’s an overview of these exemptions:

 - Tipped Employees.
-The current minimum wage in Michigan for tipped employees (employees who regularly receive gratuities, like bar staff, servers, and hairdressers) increased to $3.93 per hour this year, with an average hourly tipped wage of $6.40 to make up the difference.
-Tipped employees can expect another increase in their wages in 2025, where they’ll be paid $4.01 per hour (with an hourly tipped wage of $6.55).
+The current minimum wage in Michigan for tipped employees (employees who regularly receive gratuities, like bar staff, servers, and hairdressers) increased to $4.01 per hour this year, with an average hourly tipped wage of $6.55 to make up the difference.
+In addition this is will increase starting February 21, 2025 to a minimum wage of $5.99 and a minimum average tips of $6.49 per hour.

 - Training wage.
-Employers can pay employees aged 16 to 19 a training wage of $4.25 per hour for the first 90 days of employment.
+Employers can pay employees under the age of 20 a training wage of $4.25 per hour for the first 90 days of employment.

 - Employees with disabilities.
 You can pay a lower wage to employees with disabilities if they are covered by the Fair Labor Standards Act (FLSA).